Paul Baskis

 Paul Baskis is an Illinois biochemist, who, in the 1980s found a way of synthetically producing oil from industrial and household wastes without expending more energy than is produced.

-This process was patented, U.S. patent 5,269,947, in 1993.
+This process is called Thermal depolymerizing reforming process and apparatus and was patented, U.S. patent 5,269,947 in 1993.
 The rights to the patent were acquired by Changing World Technologies.